Three exciting developments – that I believe you should know about – happened in technology this week.

 The team at Facebook laid out four major reasons that this time is different.

-- It’s just good enough: VR is already just far enough along to enable compelling experiences on consumer hardware, as seen by demand for consumer systems like the Oculus or Samsung Gear VR.
+- It’s just good enough: VR technology is already just far enough along to enable compelling experiences on consumer hardware, as seen by demand for consumer systems like the Oculus or Samsung Gear VR.

 - Lots of Investment & Broad industry participation: It’s not just Facebook.
 Billions are being invested by Google/Magic Leap, Microsoft, Samsung, Sony and Valve/HTC.
 Expect a lot of breakthroughs and new capabilities.